 Our family has been in the business of growing trees since 1887.
 From modest beginnings selling seeds collected from the surrounding forests, to making Warren County, Tennessee into the Nursery Capital of the World, our family business has endured.
 At one time, our farm was the third largest provider of nursery stock in the world, helping patrons such as Frederick Law Olmsted landscape the Biltmore Estate forests with over 1 million seedlings and supplying, then Governor of New York, Franklin D. Roosevelt with Tulip Poplars during the 1920s and 30s.
 Today, the Boyd Nursery Company commitment to producing and selling quality plant stock remains alive and well with our 5th generation of nurserymen.
 Owned and operated by F.C.
-Boyd, III with help from his son and daughter-in-law, Justin and Kayla Boyd, we continue to welcome every customer like part of our family.
+Boyd, III and his son Justin Boyd, we continue to welcome every customer like part of our family.

 Over the years, our farm has produced countless different trees and shrubs.
 Today, we primarily grow broadleaf evergreens and Japanese maples.
 We also specialize in the production and acquisition of ground covers and ivies.
 We offer both wholesale and retail options, and we encourage customers to tag their own trees in our fields if they like.
 We sell our plants balled and burlapped (B&B), bare root, container, and even as rooted cuttings.